nilshartmann/moderne-react-pattern/README.md

 - TypeScript and zod-Code for typesafe API access is automatically generated from OpenAPI definitions.
   - You can find [more on that here](https://github.com/nilshartmann/end-to-end-typesafety-spring-boot-typescript).

+I recorded a **video on TanStack Router**, that uses this demo example.
+You can find the [video on YouTube](https://youtu.be/KkrS_wfFq2I).

+**Frontend 2 (HTMX)**

+- HTMX
+- Alpine.js
+- Thymeleaf

 ## Running the backend

-The backend that provides the API is implemented with Spring Boot and Java.
+The backend that provides the API for the JS frontends and the HTMX endpoints is implemented with Spring Boot and Java.

 In order to run it, you either have to use Java or use the prebuild Docker Image.